tjl4709/SecretHitler/ReadMe.txt

  Through command line:
   SecretHitler.exe [IP:port [username]]
  * IP:port must be formatted in the same manner as step 2 above
- * username an only be given if IP:port is also given
+ * username can only be given if IP:port is also given
  * if just IP:port is given, it autofills the "IP and Port" textbox, but you must type in your username and click the submit button
- * If both parameters are given, it will automatically connect to the server
+ * If both parameters are given, it will automatically attempt to connect to the server

 ----------------------------------------------------------------------------------------------------
 How To Use Secret Hitler Server: